kate-v-stepanova/B250-data-analysis/docs/17_rpf_coverage_metaplot.md

 Let's consider not that large datasets, which is around `12M` aligned reads per sample (or less).
 If it is a larger dataset, still can try this option - because it's easier.
 If it did not work, then go for the method described in next section.

-### 0. Generate reference files
+### 0. Generate reference files - skip if already don

-Skip this step if references for this genome have already been created.
+Skip this step if references for this genome have already been created

 ```
 python $BASE_DIR/software/ext_diricore/triplets/00_get_codon_posistions_any_combination.py 3 hg19
 ```

+The files are written in this directory: `$BASE_DIR/static/hg19/codons/3x/aa_combinations`

 ### 1. Get sequences from bam